cegrif01/geocoding/Blog.md

 If you don't understand why this is a big deal, then please, take the time to break this apart using various examples.
 This is an extremely important principle that I feel like less experienced software developers miss.

 Let's move on to the RepositoryInterface we created.
 This interface belongs in our domain.
-It describes how the outside world will use our domain models.
+It describes how the world outside of the domain will utilize our domain models.
 This should always receive domain models and/or return domain models.
 In this case, the "outside world" is the REST api offered by the Census Bureau.
 When I first learned Domain Driven Design, I was confused as to why the Repository interfaces were in the domain itself and not in the repositories folder.
-Think of it this way... when you're designing the application domain models need be used somehow by some type of external process.
+Think of it this way... when you're designing the system, domain models need be used somehow by some type of external process.
 We either want to write it to a file, save it to a database, or -- in this particular case -- use it to consume the correct API endpoints.
-The objective of this project is to take an address and convert it into latitude and longitude.
+The objective of this project is to take an address and convert it into latitude and longitude, which means, we will need to read from an external source.
+The parameter passed in will be our Address class.
+The return type of the source would be our LatLong class.

-Another thing to take into consideration is that the Census Bureau may charge us for this service one day and it might be more cost effective to use another way to perform the main objective.
+Another thing to take into consideration is that the Census Bureau may charge us for this service one day it might be more cost-effective to use another way to perform the main objective.
 Hence the RepositoryInterface.
-In other words, a the RepositoryInterface means
-"I don't know how we're gonna get it done, but we are gonna get er' done".
+In other words, the RepositoryInterface means "I don't know how we're gonna get it done, but we are gonna get er' done".
+We can defer or change implementation details as long as we have the correct parameter, and return types.

 ```